The Story of Nancy Luce and her “Poor Little Hearts” Chickens

 The Martha’s Vineyard Museum displayed her hen headstones, manuscripts, and correspondence from their special collections in an exhibit.
 There is also a basic biography published in 1984, Consider Poor I: The Life and Works of Nancy Luce by Walter Teller, that frameworks important events in Luce’s life.
 Upon new discoveries made during my research of the chicken poet, I believe that my book will respond to previously unanswerable questions about “The Madonna of Hens” and shed new light on the inspiring and life-affirming relationships between pet and poet.

 Poor Little Hearts Writer’s Statement

 As a writer, I collage fragments of history, poetry, and memoir.
 The events, literature, and people I find most compelling are those lost within historical documents waiting to be discovered.
 My current subject is the poet Nancy Luce.
 Luce, although a notable figure on the island of Martha’s Vineyard during her lifetime (1814-1890), is now an obscure folk character.
-Her contribution to literature is undervalued and I am working on a creative nonfiction book that reveals an extraordinary creative life that has been concealed for over a century.
+Her contribution to literature is undervalued.
+My creative nonfiction book aims to reveal an extraordinary life that has been concealed for over a century.